 - 1.1 Investing in our transport infrastructure involves high upfront costs.
 Borrowing can play a role in the financing of capital projects, as it enables us to make vital improvements sooner by spreading the costs over time, including rolling stock and signalling replacements, new homes and growth, as well as air quality and decarbonisation. - 1.2 Borrowing can complement direct Government capital funding.
 The Government has recognised that TfL is not expected to solely finance major capital enhancements and major renewals from its own operating incomes, as is consistent with other transport authorities.
-TfL has confirmed capital funding from Government until 31 March 2025.
-The 2024 TfL Business Plan reflected this and, in line with that settlement, made prudent assumptions in respect of levels of future Government capital funding. - 1.3 This paper sets out the proposed TfL borrowing limits and other Prudential Indicators under the Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code (the Code).
-These are consistent with the proposed Treasury Management Strategy for 2024/25, which is also being presented to this meeting, and the principles underpinning the proposed long-term TfL Capital Strategy.
-The proposed Prudential Indicators for 2024/25 and the following two years are attached to this paper as Appendix 1.
-In line with guidance from CIPFA, Treasury Management Indicators are shown separately in Appendix 2. - 1.4 A paper is included on Part 2 of the agenda, which contains exempt supplemental information.
-The information is exempt by virtue of paragraph 3 of Schedule 12A of the Local Government Act 1972 in that it contains information relating to the financial affairs of TfL or of a sensitive nature to our listed counterparties.
-Any discussion of that exempt information must take place after the press and public have been excluded from this meeting.
+TfL has confirmed capital funding from Government until 31 March 2026. - 1.3 This paper sets out the proposed TfL borrowing limits and other Prudential Indicators under the Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code (the Code).
+These are consistent with the Treasury Management Strategy for 2025/26, approved by the Finance Committee on 26 February 2025 and the principles underpinning the proposed long-term TfL Capital Strategy.
+The proposed Prudential Indicators for 2025/26 and the following two years are attached to this paper at Appendix 1.
+In line with guidance from CIPFA, Treasury Management Indicators are shown separately in Appendix 2.

-2 Recommendations
+2 Recommendation

-- 2.1 The Committee is asked to note the paper and the exempt supplementary information on Part 2 of the agenda and: - (a) approve the TfL Prudential Indicators as set out in Appendix 1 for 2024/25 and the following two years; - (b) approve the Treasury Management Indicators as set out in Appendix 2 for 2024/25 and the following two years; and - (c) approve the annual TfL Policy Statement on Minimum Revenue Provision as set out in section 6 of the paper.
+- 2.1 The Board is asked to note the paper and: - (a) approve the TfL Prudential Indicators as set out in Appendix 1 for 2025/26 and the following two years; - (b) approve the Treasury Management Indicators as set out in Appendix 2 for 2025/26 and the following two years; and - (c) approve the annual TfL Policy Statement on Minimum Revenue Provision as set out in section 6 of the paper.